kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 **Fill standalone forms**: which users can fill standalone forms.
 It is planned to make it customizable per-form, but the permission is currently global.

-**View user profile submissions**: which users can see profile fields on all user profiles.
+**View own profile fields**, **View any profile fields**: which users can see a particular profile.
-By default users can only see their own submissions.
+The "own" permission is evaluated if the profile belongs to the current visitor.
+Otherwise the "any" permission is evaluated.
+"View own" must be set to "Everyone / non-enabled users" to become available for the sign up form.
+*View any available since version 1.1.0, view own available since version 1.2.0.*

+**Edit own profile fields**, **Edit any profile fields**: which users can edit a particular profile.
+The "own" permission is evaluated if the profile belongs to the current visitor.
+Otherwise the "any" permission is evaluated.
-*Available since version 1.1.0.*
+*Available since version 1.2.0.*
+There is currently no option to exclude locked or soft-deleted submissions, but you can include the lock and deletion dates and filter the data offline based on those columns.

+Other information in case you wanted to access the data manually:

+The data column of the formulaire_submissions table contains a JSON object representing a submission.
+Each key of the JSON object can be customized via “expert mode” in the form opions.

+Files are stored separately.
+The JSON object just contains the UUID of the uploaded file(s).
+Forms

+A form template is described by a JSON object.

+To import/export the JSON template, see Template import/export option above.
-**View discussion fields submissions**: which users can see discussion fields on all discussions.
+**View own discussion fields**, **View any discussion fields**: which users can see the fields on a particular discussion.
-By default users can only see their own submissions.
+The "own" permission is evaluated if the discussion belongs to the current visitor.
+Otherwise the "any" permission is evaluated.
+"View own" must be set to "Everyone / non-enabled users" to become available for the sign up form.
+*View any available since version 1.1.0, view own available since version 1.2.0.*

+**Edit own discussion fields**, **Edit any discussion fields**: which users can edit the fields on a particular discussion.
+The "own" permission is evaluated if the discussion belongs to the current visitor.
+Otherwise the "any" permission is evaluated.
-*Available since version 1.1.0.*
+*Available since version 1.2.0.*

-**Create forms (beta)**: which users can create new forms.
+**Create forms**: which users can create new forms.
 The owner of a form can manage the form options and submissions.
 At the moment the owner cannot see the list of submissions.

 **Moderate all forms**: which users can see/edit all forms and submissions.
+This permission has priority over all other access settings, including "See/edit any profile/discussion fields".

 **View the list of forms that aren't deleted** (for third-party extensions): allows listing all forms, even if they no longer accept submissions.
 This permission was added for third-party extensions that might want to list forms to visitors.